cccc9612/Ruto-Capstone/assets/feature_list.md

 * Users should be able to remove cars from Favorites.

-## 4. Search
+## 4. Rentals
+* Users should be able to view all the previous rentals.
-* Users should be able to search for cars by car models or makes.
+* Users should be able to add cars and services to the shopping cart.
-* Users should be able to search for cars by car locations
+* Users should be able to update cars in the shopping cart.
-* Users should be able to view the results of their search.
+* Users should be able to remove cars from the shopping cart or cancel the reservations.

 # Bonus Feature

-## 5. Sort and Filter
+## 5. Search / Sort & Filter
-* Users should be able to view the results by sorting
+* Users should be able to view the results by sorting or filtering
-* Users should be able to view the results by filtering
+* Users should be able to view the results by searching car models or car locations

-## 6. Ratings
+## 6. Amazon Web Services
-* Users should be able to rate the cars by clicking the star ratings
+* All media should be able to store in AWS.